What should I do if I am concerned about something at Northmead?

 Or Speak to Miss Lewis our Deputy Head teacher.

 Mrs Brown, our Head teacher is available, and you can make an appointment to see her by phoning or emailing the office.

 We do understand that on rare occasions, or for more serious breaches of trust, it may unfortunately be necessary for parents to raise a formal complaint.
 This should be viewed as a last resort, and it should also be understood that a formal process is likely to take longer to resolve, and once initiated, can be time-consuming and stressful, so it is best to exhaust all other options in seeking an amicable solution.

-If you do still wish to make a formal complaint, please follow the procedures as outlined in Athena Complaints Procedure Policy: (If you require a free paper copy of this policy please contact the school office (01483 529870).)
+If you do still wish to make a formal complaint, please follow the procedures as outlined in Learning Partners Academy Trust Complaints Procedure Policy: (If you require a free paper copy of this policy please contact the school office (01483 529870).)
 The complaints policy and procedure can be accessed from our website.

 A concern may be defined as ‘an expression of worry or doubt over an issue considered to be important for which reassurances are sought’.